dl-solarity/hardhat-template/README.md

         }
     }
     ```
 1. Event parameters are named without lower handwriting.
-The name of the event must refer to an event that has already
+The name of the event must refer to an action that has already
 happened.
     ```
     event Deposited(address to, uint256 value);